vdval/vdval/README.md

 - 👋 Hi, I’m @vdval
 - 👀 I’m interested in IT development, illustration, paint, sketch and photo.
 - 🌱 I’m currently learning IT development.
-- 💞️ I’m looking to collaborate on IT projects or supply chain.
+- 💞️ I’m looking to collaborate on IT projects.
 - 📫 How to reach me : v.dauphin83@gmail.com